blackhat999/matrixcpp/UNLICENSE.md

-To the extent possible under law, BlAcKhAt9(9 has waived all copyright and related or neighboring rights to this work by releasing under the Unlicense.
+**To the extent possible under law, BlAcKhAt9(9 has waived all copyright and related or neighboring rights to this work by releasing under the Unlicense**.
 BlAcKhAt9(9 has done this because they believe that copyright is unethical and detrimental to society.
 You have no legal requirements whatsoever in using this software.
 You are free to use and copy it (modified or not) for any purpose.